thisisabhishek/docker-sample-application/README.md

 # Docker Getting Started Tutorial

-This tutorial has been written with the intent of helping folks get up and running with containers and is designed to work with Docker Desktop.
-While not going too much into depth, it covers the following topics:
+This sample application of NodeJs is a simple TODO application that we can run inside a Docker container, by following the Getting started tutorial URL below.

+It covers the following topics:

 - Running your first container
 - Building containers